tjcrone/pycamhd/README.rst

 frames are key frames.

-*Note: Obtaining the moov_atom first and passing it to any function is optional, but it will greatly speed up calls to most functions.
+*Note: Obtaining the moov_atom first and passing it to any function is optional, but doing so will greatly speed up repeated calls to most functions for the same file.
 When multiple frames are to be obtained from the same file, getting the moov_atom first is recommended.*

 **Get information about the remote archive**::